AI Cost & Unit Economics — Cost & FinOps

 Key Points for Engineering Productivity Measurement

-- Developer productivity is multidimensional — no single metric captures it, and attempting to creates perverse incentives
+- Developer productivity is multidimensional.
+No single metric captures it, and trying to creates perverse incentives

 - Combine system metrics (CI/CD data, code review stats) with developer surveys (satisfaction, friction points) for a complete picture